 As with other trend-following and trend-confirming tools, the MACD is apt to produce occasional false signals.
 To avoid getting “faked out” by small changes that aren’t indicative of greater trend changes, it’s best to confirm a crossover before entering into a position.
 Confirmation often means waiting for the trend to continue in the same direction or consulting other trend indicators to locate a similar, sustained pattern.

 Trading divergence is perhaps the most popular way that the MACD is used in forex.
-A divergence refers to any instance where price reaches a new high or new low but momentum, as illustrated by the MACD histogram, does not reflect the same extreme.
+A divergence refers to any instance where the price reaches a new high or new low but momentum, as illustrated by the MACD histogram, doesn’t reflect the same extreme.
 When price and momentum diverge, it typically indicates that the market is primed for a reversal.

 Along with identifying points of divergence on your MACD histogram, another thing to keep in mind when trading divergence is the average direction of your price chart in relation to the histogram.
-If a divergence is truly occurring, the general directional trends of the charts should be opposite, as illustrated by the arrows below.
+If a divergence is truly occurring, the general directional trends of the charts should be opposite.

 The Bottom Line

 When using the MACD to trade divergence, understand trend direction, or gauge momentum, make sure to consult other trend-confirming tools and momentum indicators to ensure that you don’t act prematurely on false signals.
 The most lucrative forex trading strategies are those that take an informed approach, weighing and comparing insights from a variety of indicators in order to see the full picture.

 In the case of divergence trading, it’s better to average a partial position than to take a full position and exit when the trend doesn’t immediately shift.